HubbeKing/deepdream-docker/README.md

 Meant to provide easy-to-setup deepdreaming and guided deepdreaming as a web service.
 Accepts images to dream about in a web form, using a simple flask service running on uwsgi.
 Deepdreams are ran using the Celery framework, for asynchronus dreaming of up to X images at once, where X is the number of processors on the host system.
-Result images from deepdreams are sent out via email, using gmail SMTP servers.
+Result images from deepdreams are sent out via email, using SMTP.

 ## Setup
 - Get yourself an SMTP server to use for emailing out results